 Answers to these questions will help guide your technical debt planning and potential 2023 budget needs to address.

-Interested in additional insights into identifying and proactively manage your technical debt?
-Learn more about how we do so here
+Interested in additional insights into identifying and proactively managing your technical debt?
+Learn more about how we do so here.

 Regardless of how well you manage your technical debt and perform preventative maintenance, your software platform will need some break-fix support during the year.
 Much in the way that unexpected repairs arise for your car (e.g., flat tire, cracked windshield, etc.), your custom software applications will need some additional upkeep that you’ll want to plan for in advance.
 A look back over the past three years will often provide valuable insights into what to expect for the coming year.
 Having an honest conversation regarding how well you’ve been addressing technical debt over time can be helpful.
 If it’s something you’ve ignored due to lack of resources or other competing priorities, you should expect your break-fix support expenses to be a bit higher in the coming year and budget accordingly.